httpwg/http-extensions/draft-ietf-httpbis-priority.md

 scheme has suffered from poor deployment and interoperability.

-The rich flexibility of client-driven HTTP/2 prioritization tree building is rarely exercised; experience shows that clients either choose a single model optimized for a web use case (and don't vary it) or do nothing at all.
-But every client builds their prioritization tree in a different way, which makes it difficult for servers to understand their intent and act or intervene accordingly.
+The rich flexibility of client-driven HTTP/2 prioritization tree building is rarely exercised.
+Experience has shown that clients tend to choose a single model optimized for a web use case and experiment within the model constraints, or do nothing at all.
+Furthermore, many clients build their prioritization tree in a unique way, which makes it difficult for servers to understand their intent and act or intervene accordingly.

-Many HTTP/2 server implementations do not include support for the priority scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the order in which requests arrive.
+Many HTTP/2 server implementations do not include support for the priority scheme, some favoring instead bespoke server-driven schemes based on heuristics and other hints, like the content type of resources and the request generation order.
 For example, a server, with knowledge of the document structure, might want to prioritize the delivery of images that are critical to user experience above other images, but below the CSS files.
 Since client trees vary, it is impossible for the server to determine how such images should be prioritized against other responses.

 The HTTP/2 scheme allows intermediaries to coalesce multiple client trees into a single tree that is used for a single upstream HTTP/2 connection.
 However, most